Join us for an adventure in flavor!

 This is just not your regular fried rice.
 Nasi Goreng is a national dish of Indonesia, for good reason.
 It is a simple yet flavorful fried rice with an intriguing blend of ingredients, techniques, and traditions.

-From street vendors to households to high end restaurants, everyone likes to stir fry Nasi Goreng with their own tweaks and tricks.
-Make this savory, sweet umami flavor bomb with bold notes of spicy.
+From street vendors to households to high end restaurants, everyone likes to stir fry it with their own tweaks and tricks.
+I love making this savory, sweet umami flavor bomb with bold notes of spiciness.

-Nasi Goreng, if you ask me, tops the list of all the fried rices from all over the world.
-And its about time you learn and enjoy this easy yet unique Indonesian style fried rice in your own kitchen.
+Nasi Goreng, if you ask me, tops the list of all the fried rice dishes from all over the world.
+It’s about time I share this easy yet unique Indonesian-style fried rice with you, so you can try making these authentic flavors in your own kitchen.

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!